Alice L Pedersen

 Fiction and rights: two novel ideas?
 What is the relationship between "human rights" and literature?

 In this class, we’ll examine this reciprocal and vexed relationship between the political, legal realm of rights and the aesthetic, seemingly personal realm of literature.
-We’ll ask, "who" is this human figure (both in rights and in books)?
-How this figure is racialized, gendered, and/or classed?
-What are these "self-evident" rights, and how did they become so evident (if not legislated)?
-We’ll also examine novels to see how narrative structure – the actual telling of the story – impacts how we know, what we know, about the human.
+Who is this human figure (both in rights and in books)?
+Who has historically been considered a "human", and who is its antithesis?
+How is this figure is racialized, gendered, and/or classed?
+How have these norms been challenged, and by whom?

-Primary texts include works by Olaudah Equiano, Mary Wollstonecraft, Jean-Jacques Rousseau, Mary Shelley, Herman Melville, Jacob Riis, and David Eggers.
-Additional theoretical texts include work by Uday Mehta, Michel Foucault, Lynn Hunt, James Dawes, and Randall Williams.
+Primary texts might include works by Olaudah Equiano, Mary Wollstonecraft, Jean-Jacques Rousseau, Mary Shelley, David Eggers, and the drafters of various Declarations.
+Additional theoretical texts include work by Jacques Derrida, Michel Foucault, Lynn Hunt, WEB Du Bois, James Dawes, and Randall Williams.

 Class will be run as a seminar, and students are expected to contribute in large and small group discussion every day.
 There will be one mid-term paper and a final exam, in addition to weekly shorter writing assignments and reading quizzes.